Ojas-Gulati/dragjs/README.md

         * `offsetY`: the offset of the bounding box in the y direction
 * `drawPriority`: Objects with higher draw priorities are drawn later i.e. "on top".
 If not present, defaults to `clickPriority`.
 If that is not present, defaults to 0.
 * `clickPriority`: When objects overlap, objects with higher click priority are considered to be "on top" for dragging.
 If not present, defaults to `drawPriority`.
 If that is not present, defaults to 0.
+* `eventListeners`: A set of key-value pairs, each containing a modification JSON i.e. the changed key-value pairs from the original - see the example.
+The modification JSON can also contain an element `call`, which is a function to be called when the event is fired.
+The event listeners are:
+    * `drag` - fired while the object is picked up, dragged or put down
+    * `hover` - fired when the mouse is hovering over the object
+    * `pick` - fired when the element is picked up
+    * `drop` - fired when the element is dropped